-We’re adding more plants and trees across our city, and caring for the ones we already have, through our Urban Greening Strategy.
+Council is bringing more plants and trees to our streets and parks, and caring for the ones we already have, through our Urban Greening Program.

-As our city grows, we want to make sure plants and all the benefits they bring aren’t left behind, so we're planting street trees in suburbs that need them most.
+As our city grows, we want to make sure plants and all the benefits they bring aren’t left behind.

 Read the Urban Greening Strategy PDF, 8846.48 KB for more information on why and how Council is taking action to improve trees and plants in public spaces.